Contact the GG Archives

 The battery, organized and equipped at the cost of more than $100,000, was landed soon afterward, and Colonel Astor accompanied it throughout the campaign.
 During the assault on the Spanish lines at Santiago, the Astor battery was hotly engaged, and the Colonel was dismounted by a shell which killed the horse he was riding.

-At the close of the war he was warmly commended by General Shafter for "faithful and meritorious service," and it was urged by the General he be rewarded with the brevet rank of Colonel.
+At the close of the war, he was warmly commended by General Shafter for "faithful and meritorious service," and the General urged that he be rewarded with the brevet rank of Colonel.

 The Former Miss Madeleine Talmage Force (Mrs. Col. John Jacob Astor) who survived the Titanic disaster went on to Marry Mr. William K. Dick, photograph taken shortly before their marriage by Topical.